fingoldin/tf/README.md

 # tf

-Collection of random machine learning stuff using TensorFlow
+This repository contains a variety of projects and attempts at several different machine learning sequence models, using TensorFlow.